trunghng/trunghng.github.io/_posts/2021-06-19-markov-chain.markdown

 comments: true
 ---
 > Since I have no idea how to begin with this post, why not just dive straight into details :P
-**Markov chain** is a stochastic process in which the random variables follow a special property called *Markov*.

 <!-- excerpt-end -->
 - [Markov Property](#markov-property)